robwarm/gpaw-symm/README.md

 IMPORTANT ISSUES:

-- PW mode seems to work ..ish
+- PW mode seems to work.
+Differences can occur low cut-off energies, but that is probably not a bug.

 - LCAO did not work for quartz, but perfectly for stishovite... weird